trinodb/benchto/benchmark-driver/README.md

 execution:
   before-benchmark: drop-caches       # defines that 'drop-caches' macro should be executed before every benchmark

-macors:      # defines list of macros which are executed using 'bash'
+macros:            # defines list of macros which are executed using 'bash'
   drop-caches:     # macro running fabric that drop caches on benchmark cluster
     command: fabric execute_on_cluster “echo 3 > /proc/sys/vm/drop_caches"